 As a general rule, the IRS treats forgiven debt as income.
 If a student loan borrower earns $30,000 during the year and has $20,000 of student loans forgiven, that taxpayer will pay taxes as though they earned $50,000 that year.

-In other words, a student loan problem can easily turn into an IRS problem.
+In other words, a student loan problem can turn into an IRS problem.

 The tax on the forgiven debt is often referred to as the tax-bomb by borrowers planning on IDR forgiveness.

-It is worth noting, however, that there is growing support for eliminating the taxation of all forms of student loan forgiveness.
-Public Service Loan Forgiveness does not come with a tax bill, and a recently created law eliminated the tax bill for student loans forgiven due to the death of the borrower.
+However, it is worth noting that there is growing support for eliminating the taxation of all forms of student loan forgiveness.
+Public Service Loan Forgiveness does not come with a tax bill, and a recently created law eliminated the tax bill for student loans forgiven due to the borrower’s death.

-Those that are pursuing IDR student loan forgiveness should plan for extra taxes the year the debt is forgiven.
-If student loan advocates can eliminate the tax bill, borrowers that set money aside will be able to use the funds towards retirement or other financial goals.
+Those who are pursuing IDR student loan forgiveness should plan extra taxes the year of the debt forgiveness.
+If student loan advocates can eliminate the tax bill, borrowers that set money aside can use the funds towards retirement or other financial goals.